KiranPoudel98/kiranpoudel.com.np/_posts/2020-10-17-content-sharing-platforms.md

 ### <a href="https://www.pinterest.com/" target="_blank">Pinterest</a>

 Every one might have heard about Pinterest at least once.
 Being one of the youngest social media platforms, it gained popularity right from the start that no other social media platforms got.
-It was the fastest social media platform in history to reach 10 million unique visitors.
+It was the fastest social media platform in history to reach <a href="https://sproutsocial.com/insights/pinterest-statistics/" target="_blank">10 million unique visitors</a>.

 Pinterest is an image-centric platform because of which it gained popularity instantly.
 Who doesn’t love images?
 According to studies it is shown that people love images rather than plain content.
 People get more information from images rather than plain content.